aditya-uw/my-wowchemy-site/content/project/ee331_converter/index.md

 Full-Wave Bridge Rectifier, PWM, Boost Converter, Voltage Regulator, Load (left to right)

 Note: Not sure if sharing these pictures supports plagiarism but if you can get your circuit working by using the information I've shared here, you deserve the grade.

+## Acknowledgments:
+- I want to thank my group members for their tremendous support and dedication to working on this project with me.
+We worked together on our circuit many days from 9am to 6, 7, and even 8pm.
+- I want to thank TA Alana Dee for being patient and guiding us in our project.
+- I also want to thank Professor Tai Chen for listening to our problems and offering his support.